 1. Are you qualified?

-2. Why do you work with people with attention problems and learning problems?
+2. Why do you work with people with learning problems and attention problems?

 Let’s start with the second…

-I love helping people with attention and learning problems because these are the two biggest things I see that get in the way of kids and young adults doing well in school... and there are effective ways to address both of them that can make a world of difference.
+I love helping people with learning and attention problems because these are the two biggest things I see that get in the way of kids and young adults doing well in school... and there are effective ways to address both of them that can make a world of difference.